peeyush14goyal/MIT-Scratch/README.md

-# MIT Scratch Clone project
+# MIT Scratch project

+Inspired from MIT Scratch

 Deployed at (Desktop Only): https://mit-scratch-clone-peeyush-goyal.netlify.app/